Performance Optimization and Characterization of 7-pad Resistive PICOSEC Micromegas Detectors: Detector Alignment

 Accurate spatial reconstruction of charged-particle hits within the detector plane requires that the geometrical model of the detector be aligned with the measured positions of its readout pads.
 Small mechanical tolerances, mounting deviations, or rotations between the physical detector and the global beam frame can lead to systematic offsets if not properly corrected.
 This section details the alignment and angular calibration procedure, which enables the transformation from the experimental pad coordinates to a normalized local detector frame suitable for charge-sharing and timing analyses.

 The detector is modeled as a regular array of hexagonal pads, each representing an independent readout element.
-This geometry is implemented computationally in the \texttt{HexDetector} class, which constructs the hexagonal lattice by recursively placing neighboring pads at fixed angular offsets of 60\textdegree.
-Each pad is characterized by its inner radius $r_\mathrm{inner} = 4.3$\,mm, defining the distance from the pad center to the midpoint of one edge.
-The corresponding outer radius is given by $r_\mathrm{outer} = \frac{2}{\sqrt{3}}r_\mathrm{inner} = 4.97$\,mm.
+This geometry is implemented computationally in a custom Python ( \texttt{HexDetector}) class, developed for the analysis, which constructs the hexagonal lattice by recursively placing neighboring pads at fixed angular offsets of 60\textdegree.
+Each pad is characterized by its inner radius $r_\mathrm{inner} = 4.33$\,mm, defining the distance from the pad center to the midpoint of one edge.
+The corresponding outer radius is given by $r_\mathrm{outer} = \frac{2}{\sqrt{3}}r_\mathrm{inner} = 5.0$\,mm, consistent with the 10\,mm outer diameter.